 The platform should also ensure immediate sharing of employee achievements on various social media channels – internal and external.

-Such platforms typically work on a pay-per-use or per-seat pricing making it affordable even for organizations with tight budgets.
+Such platforms typically work on pay-per-use or per-seat pricing, making them affordable for organizations with tight budgets.

-Organizations need to promote the concept of peer-to-peer recognition among their workforce.
+Organizations need to promote peer-to-peer recognition among their workforce.

 Hence, they should encourage coworkers to appreciate and recognize each other’s achievements and contributions informally.

-This strategy can help in creating a positive work culture based on mutual appreciation and motivation.
+This strategy can help create a positive work culture based on mutual appreciation and motivation.

 It does not require hefty investments in monetary awards.